 all the days of your life.

-- The proper piety of a good child to his or her good father includes a fear—not so much fear of punishment than fear of disappointing and dishonoring that parent.
+- The proper piety of a good child to his or her good father includes a fear—a fear of punishment and of disappointing and dishonoring that parent.
 In our relationship with God, that is what Fear of the Lord means.

 - Psalm 128 focuses on the blessings a good father will see in his own family.
 His work will be fruitful: the family will have the material blessings it needs; his wife will be fruitful; his children will be strong and healthy; society, too, will benefit.

-- A wife or a child could meditate on this psalm from his or her point of view.
+- A husband, a wife, or a child could meditate on this psalm from his or her point of view.

 Reading 2 Col 3:12-21